 You can actually get away with less thrust on a small to medium length pontoon boat compared to a fiberglass fishing boat.

-Pontoons aren’t light per se, but the amount of the boat that contacts the water is much less than that of a deep Vee fishing boat for example.
+Pontoons aren’t light per se, but the amount of the boat that contacts the water is much less than that of a deep Vee fishing boat, for example.

-If we look at an 18-foot pontoon boat, for example, you will find that you can likely get away with a trolling motor with 55 pounds of thrust and running only 12 volts, or one battery.
+If we look at an 18-foot pontoon boat, for example, you will find that you can likely get away with a trolling motor with 55 pounds of thrust and running only 12 volts or one battery.

 Fiberglass fishing boats will always outweigh a pontoon boat of a similar length because fiberglass is a much heavier material than the thin aluminum that makes up a pontoon, so less is actually more when it comes to thrust and power.

-Every pontoon boat is different in terms or seating arrangements and front deck sizes, and this is why most of the trolling motors on this list consist of electric foot pedals and wireless control options.
+Every pontoon boat is different in terms of seating arrangements and front deck sizes, and this is why most of the trolling motors on this list consist of electric foot pedals and wireless control options.

-If you want to stay very close to your trolling motor the entire time you are using it when fishing, then control options, are less of a concern, and you could opt for a cable drive pedal trolling motor, but in our opinion, being able to move the pedal around as needed, or use a key fob style control is always the better option.
+If you want to stay very close to your trolling motor the entire time you are using it when fishing, then control options are less of a concern, and you could opt for a cable drive pedal trolling motor, but in our opinion, being able to move the pedal around as needed, or use a key fob style control is always the better option.

 Most trolling motors today are built with a high standard in terms of component and material quality.

-Stainless steel and corrosion-resistant materials are used often for components where ever they are needed the most, and this is true not only with saltwater trolling motor variants but also with freshwater variants.
+Stainless steel and corrosion-resistant materials are often used for components where ever they are needed the most, and this is true not only with saltwater trolling motor variants but also with freshwater variants.

-at the end of the day, durability boils down to the old adage of “you get what you pay for” and the cheapest trolling motors naturally will have a much shorter lifespan over mid to high-end models and brands.
+At the end of the day, durability boils down to the old adage of “you get what you pay for,” and the cheapest trolling motors naturally will have a much shorter lifespan over mid to high-end models and brands.

 Shaft length is very important, and for a pontoon, you will want to ensure you get a long enough shaft so that the trolling motor can sit well below the waterline.

-Shaft length is important for any boat, but some pontoons sit higher than others, and if you want to be sure you are purchasing a trolling motor with enough shaft length an easy way to find out what you need is to simply launch your boat and measure the top of the deck to the waterline.
+Shaft length is important for any boat, but some pontoons sit higher than others, and if you want to be sure you are purchasing a trolling motor with enough shaft length, an easy way to find out what you need is to simply launch your boat and measure the top of the deck to the waterline.

 Once you measure your depth, simply get a shaft length with at least 30 inches to spare.

-A bow-mounted trolling motor is the most commonly used on any boat including pontoons.
+A bow-mounted trolling motor is the most commonly used on any boat, including pontoons.